clerisy47/CricPix-Classifier/README.md

 * templates/index.html: This is the HTML template that defines the layout of the web application.

-* test_images: This is the directories which contain test datasets for the classification.
+* test_images: This is the directory which contain test datasets for the classification.

 * data_acquisition/web_scraping.py: This is the python code which I used for web scrapping images from Google.